astropy/astropy/docs/coordinates/apply_space_motion.rst

 ***************************

-The |SkyCoord| object supports updating the position of a source given its space motion and a time or time difference to evaluate the new position.
+The |SkyCoord| object supports updating the position of a source given its space motion and a time at which to evaluate the new position (or a difference between the coordinate's current time and a new one).
 This is done using the :meth:`~astropy.coordinates.SkyCoord.apply_space_motion` method.
 As an example, first we'll create a |SkyCoord| object with a specified ``obstime``::